 This is usually due to disease of the hypothalamus or surrounding tissues.
 Posterior pituitary disease tends not to cause DI, as secretion continues in the hypothalamus, unless a pituitary tumour extends above the sella, putting pressure on the hypothalamus.
-See also the separate article on Hypopituitarism.
+See also separate Hypopituitarism article.

-- Tumours - craniopharyngioma, germinoma, hypothalamic metastases (especially breast carcinoma), hypothalamic glioma, large pituitary tumours with suprasellar extension, lymphoma (see separate articles Brain Tumours in Adults and Brain Tumours in Children).
+- Tumours - craniopharyngioma, germinoma, hypothalamic metastases (especially breast carcinoma), hypothalamic glioma, large pituitary tumours with suprasellar extension, lymphoma (see separate Brain Tumours in Adults and Brain Tumours in Children articles).

 - Intracranial surgery.

 - Head injury.

-- Granulomata - sarcoidosis, tuberculosis (TB), Wegener's, histiocytosis.
+- Granulomata - sarcoidosis, tuberculosis (TB), granulomatosis with polyangiitis (Wegener's granulomatosis), histiocytosis.

 - Infections - encephalitis, meningitis, cerebral abscess.

 - Vascular disorders - haemorrhage/thrombosis, aneurysms, sickle cell disease, Sheehan's syndrome (postpartum pituitary necrosis).

-- Autosomal recessive combination of DI, diabetes mellitus, optic atrophy, deafness (DIDMOAD) - Wolfram syndrome.
+- Autosomal recessive combination of DI, diabetes mellitus, optic atrophy, deafness (DIDMOAD) - Wolfram's syndrome.

 - Autosomal dominant mutations of vasopressin gene.